fabragaMS/ADPE2E/Lab/Lab1/Lab1.md

 -------------|
 **Execute these steps on your host computer**|

-1. On the Azure Portal, navigate to the MDW-Lab resource group and locate the **MDWDataGateway** virtual machine.
+1. On the Azure Portal, navigate to the lab resource group and locate the **MDWDataGateway** virtual machine.

 2. On the **MDWDataGateway** blade, from the **Overview** menu, click the **Connect** button.